ajcw/html5-boilerplate/README.md

 - Using PHP
 - Less preprocessor used to generate the CSS
-- CSS and JS is merged and minified with the PHP Minifier
+- CSS and JS is merged and minified with Grunt